Creative Careers Interviews

 For anyone who doesn't know the meaning of "anima," it is a Jungian term.
 It represents the "inner feminine" of a man, which he often unconsciously projects onto the first woman he falls in love with.
 I had just spoken on the phone with my first projected anima!
 I incorporated the ANIMA figure and another of the cedar figures I cut out that day, creating an entire art piece out of this mysterious poetic occurrence.

-Q: What inspired and excited you at the age of six?
+Q: What inspired and excited you when you were a child, around the age of six?

 A: One creative experience that I had at about that age did have an influence on my life.
 One day in art class, we were given a block of wax and some simple carving tools and told to carve an image out of the wax.
 I got completely absorbed in the project, and carved an Eskimo with out-stretched arms holding a fish.
 The carving was good for a child my age, and elicited quite a bit of attention from teachers and students when it was placed in the school art show.
 Having grown up on "the wrong side of the tracks," with little to go on in terms of advantage or individual brilliance, this attention brought to life a new identity.
 All at once, I was seen as an artist and I liked it!